-- Applicants seeking admission into the Emergency Medical Science-AAS program must demonstrate Reading Comprehension and Math skills at or above a post-secondary level prior to being eligible for the program. - Applicants to this program who have not successfully completed a college-level English course will need to take the CASAS Reading GOALS assessment. - Applicants to this program who have not successfully completed a college-level math course will need to take the CASAS Math GOALS assessment. - Students seeking to enroll in the EMS-110 course who have not graduated from high school or have not received a High School Equivalency Diploma must score at or above an 11th grade reading level on the CASAS Reading GOALS assessment - See the Testing Center website for more information. - Contact the Testing Center to schedule the CASAS assessment.
+- Applicants seeking admission into the Emergency Medical Science-AAS program must demonstrate Reading Comprehension and Math skills at or above a post-secondary level prior to being eligible for the program. - Applicants to this program who have not successfully completed a college-level English course will need to take the CASAS Reading GOALS assessment. - Applicants to this program who have not successfully completed a college-level math course will need to take the CASAS Math GOALS assessment. - Students seeking to enroll in the EMS-110 course who have not graduated from high school or have not received a High School Equivalency Diploma must score at or above an 11th grade reading level on the CASAS Reading GOALS assessment. - See the Testing Center website for more information. - Please note that the CASAS is for program eligibility only.
+Successful scores on the assessment will not waive the need to take the English and math courses required for the program. - Contact the Testing Center to schedule the CASAS assessment.